razi-haider/Strategic-Analysis--Beauty-Product-Sales-and-Supply/README.md

 ## Data Description

+This dataset has been extracted from [Kaggle](https://www.kaggle.com).
 The dataset comprises various features related to beauty product sales and supply.
 Below is the detailed column information along with the data types for each column:

 | Column                    | Description                                       | Data Type      |
 |---------------------------|---------------------------------------------------|----------------|